 Frequently Asked Questions

-- It is possible that the coolant level is extremely low causing the float to be much lower than the min.
+- The coolant level may be shallow, causing the float to be much lower than the min.
 In this case, it may be hard to see the float.
 Use a flashlight to look inside the coolant reservoir.
-If the float device is not present it may be removed or broken.
+If the float device is not present, it may be removed or broken.

-- Would BMW low coolant level trigger the check engine light?
+Would BMW's low coolant level trigger the check engine light?

 - No. Low coolant level warning should not turn on the service engine soon or check engine light.
-Unless the coolant system is almost empty in which case the engine temperature sensor may malfunction triggering the check engine light.
+Unless the coolant system is almost empty, the engine temperature sensor may malfunction, triggering the check engine light.

 - If you overfill the cooling system, it may cause it to be overpressurized.
 Excessive coolant will be released via the release valve on the cap.